A good car insurance website is right under your nose

 This is something that confuses a lot of people – how much do you insure your car for?
 You can choose any of the following to base your insurance on:

 The Retail Value: What most insurers recommend.
 It is the selling price that would be charged at a dealer.

 Market Value: Takes an average of the trade and retail value.

 Trade Value: What you are likely to get if you trade your car in.
 It is the lowest of all.

 Agreed value: This is where a value is not easily calculated – such as in the case of a classic car.
 The valuation will need to be done by a neutral third party.

 Where to find a good car insurance website is right at your fingertips.
 Start tapping.

-To get a FREE car insurance quote fill in the form and submit it.
+To get a pesonalised car insurance quote fill in the form and submit it.

 All info was correct at time of publishing January 19, 2019